 Businesses can be classified as the pulse of every economy.
 This is because they help provide the goods, services, and employment critical for growth.
 For this reason, it's important to ensure that entrepreneurs are equipped with the tools and knowledge they need to succeed.

-According to Investopedia, one of the many reasons businesses fail is due to not having sufficient financing.
+According to Investopedia, one of the many reasons businesses fail is due insufficient financing.
 Aside from this, there are a string of other financial mistakes that new businesses tend to make.
-If such mistakes are avoided, it’s possible that a small businesses' chances of success could increase significantly.
+If such mistakes are avoided, a small business's chances of success could increase significantly.

 1. Focusing Too Much on Social Media

-When it comes to SEO, this is typically a long game, so you’ll need to optimize your site for the web on an ongoing basis.
-Also, ensure that you focus on creating valuable evergreen content and use well-researched keywords so that your target audience is more likely to come across your content when searching the web.
+SEO is typically a long game, so you’ll need to optimize your site for the web on an ongoing basis.
+Also, focus on creating valuable evergreen content and use well-researched keywords so that your target audience is more likely to come across your content when searching the web.
 Creating content for social media could boost your SEO efforts if you use it to drive traffic to your website.

 Aside from optimizing your site, work on the design of your website, as it may be the first interaction that audiences have with your brand.
 It should be easy to navigate and needs to take user experience into consideration.
 For instance, if you sell physical goods, you could include a “guest checkout” feature on your site instead of making it mandatory for visitors to sign up first, ensuring that they get the products they need quickly.
 In short, combined with good SEO, fluid and customer-considerate UX will invite more conversions than attention on social media alone.

 During the incipient phases of starting a business, make sure you hire the best talent possible.
 The cost of hiring the wrong people is more expensive than you might think.
 The Balance found that when handled internally, you could spend up to $4,000 in recruiting costs for a mid-range position.
 This figure doesn’t include what it costs to train and pay them a salary every month.